asyaharoyan/brainon-django/README.md

 ![Register Form](static/media/sign-up-form.png)

-Register form has been taken from django's standard library.
-It has been styled and adapted the design of the website.
+The register form has been taken from Django's standard library.
+It has been styled and adapted to the design of the website.

 ### Log Out Form

 ![Log Out Form](static/media/login-form.png)

-Log out form, as register form has been taken from django's standard library.
-It has been styled and adapted the design of the website.
+Log out form, as a register form has been taken from Django's standard library.
+It has been styled and adapted to the design of the website.

 ### Footer

 ![Footer](static/media/footer.png)

-Footer includes the links to the social media and each page opens in a new window as a good UX.
+The footer includes the links to the social media and each page opens in a new window as a good UX.

 ### Admin Panel

 ![Admin Panel](static/media/admin-panel.png)

-The admin panel has access to see, approve comments, to create a teacher profile and lessons.
+The admin panel has access to see, and approve comments, to create a teacher profile and lessons.

 ![Collaboration Requests](static/media/collaboration-requests.png)

-From admin panel the user can see the requests and which ones are already read.
+From the admin panel, the user can see the requests and which ones are already read.

 ![Comments Approval](static/media/comments-approval.png)